Written By Pavel D’silva

 The number of people who are opting to shop online as opposed to the more traditional way of shopping at traditional brick-and-mortar stores has skyrocketed.
 It is in the best interest of eCommerce fulfillment companies and online retailers to have a system in place that gives customers the ability to keep track of orders every step of the way until it is delivered to the correct location.
-This also enables both sellers and buyers to know if each process has gone smoothly and can follow the outline set by this process.
+This also enables both sellers and buyers to know if each process has gone smoothly and can follow the outline set by this business process.
 Read further to know about what is eCommerce fulfillment and all about the eCommerce marketplace fulfillment process.

 eCommerce fulfillment refers to the process that begins when the customer places the order and that ends with the product being delivered to the customer’s address.
 This involves order management, picking, packing, sorting, storage, inventory management, transportation, post-order tracking, and managing returns.